stefanos-86/GeoIndex/README.md

 * cmake .  (mind the '.'!)
 * make

 Requires GTest and its dependencies.
+Requires Boost as well, but only for one of the algorithms.
+Just delete it if you can't have Boost.

 Make will give 4 executables with the unit and performance tests.
 The *_checked variants have self-check assertions inside (for some overflows, indexing errors...) but are a lot slower.